 Monitor response rates to ensure your sample is representative and that you are collecting quality responses.

 Even experienced researchers sometimes overlook the importance of survey response rates.
-“As long as I get my sample quota, why do I have to worry?”
+Some of them might say, “As long as I get my sample quota, why do I have to worry?”
 But there is much more to response rate than simply getting respondents through your survey.
 In fact, a low survey response rate could be an indication of problems that can directly impact the quality of your study data.